abrahamhadaf/Jetson-Autonomous-Car/README.md

 sudo pip3 install adafruit-circuitpython-pca9685
 sudo pip3 install adafruit-circuitpython-servokit
 ```
-We can test the servo I2C Bus 1
+We can test the servo and throttle on I2C Bus 1
 ```
 from adafruit_servokit import ServoKit import board